jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     Character to replace spaces when mapping wiki links to filenames.
     For example, use an underscore for compatibility with the Python Markdown WikiLinks extension.
-In GFM Mode, this is set to `"-"` to conform with GitHub wiki links.
+In GFM Mode, this is set to `"-"` to conform with GitHub wiki links.  _Example:_

-    Example: `(setq markdown-link-space-sub-char "-")`
+    ``` emacs-lisp
+    (setq markdown-link-space-sub-char "-")
+    ```

 `markdown-wiki-link-fontify-missing`

 :   Boolean, default: `nil`.

-    When non-`nil`, change the wiki-link face according to the existence of the target files.
+    When non-`nil`, change the wiki-link face according to the existence of the target files.  _Example:_

+    ``` emacs-lisp
+    (setq markdown-wiki-link-fontify-missing t)
+    ```

-    This is expensive because it requires checking for the file each time the buffer changes or the user switches windows.
+    Note that this is expensive because it requires checking each linked file every time the buffer changes or the user switches windows.
 It is disabled by default because it may cause lag when typing on slower machines.

-    Example: `(setq markdown-wiki-link-fontify-missing t)`

 `markdown-wiki-link-search-parent-directories`